-\paragraph{\textbf{More Challenging}}: Table~\ref{tab:test-performance} presents the accuracy values of five face recognition methods, each trained using the original MS1MV2, WebFace4M, and Glint360K datasets, across five standard test sets and Hadrian and Eclipse.
-It is important to note that all models underwent training on the same platform, as detailed in Section~\ref{sec:train-test-overlap}, ensuring consistency in both training and testing procedures, albeit with the default configurations for each method.
-The results reveal that the average accuracy on CPLFW, the most challenging dataset prior to this study, is 1.7\% higher than on Hadrian, and 11.57\% higher than on Eclipse.
+\paragraph{\textbf{Equal chance of evaluation across demographic groups.}} We obtain the estimated race labels by using Fairface~\citep{fairface}.
+FairFace has two options, for coarse or fine-grained classification.
+For simplicity, we chose the coarse one, which has White, Black, Indian, and Asian as the race classes.
+To obtain accurate labels, we apply a majority vote for each identity, where the race label of that identity is decided based on the major predicted race classes.
+The fraction of each race in LFW, CALFW, CPLFW, CFP-FP, AgeDB-30, and ND-Twins are shown in Figure~\ref{fig:race-gender}.
+Note that, the MORPH dataset has demographic labels, so Hadrian and Eclipse are not involved in the estimation.
+From the result, the dominance of ``White'' individuals in these datasets implies that models performing best on these datasets may not achieve similar success across other racial groups.
+Hence, balancing the number of pairs across demographic groups is necessary.
+Our proposed datasets, Hadrian and Eclipse, ensure an equal number of image pairs for each demographic group, providing a more comprehensive estimate of model accuracy.
+Due to the difficulty of accurate data collection, ND-Twins does not maintain such a feature. \paragraph{\textbf{More Challenging:}} Table~\ref{tab:test-performance} presents the accuracy values of five face recognition methods, each trained using the original MS1MV2~\citep{arcface}, WebFace4M~\citep{webface260m}, and Glint360K~\citep{glint360k} datasets, across five standard test sets and ours.
+It is important to note that all models underwent training on the same platform, ensuring consistency in both training and testing procedures, albeit with the default configurations for each method.
+The results reveal that the average accuracy on CPLFW, the most challenging dataset prior to this study, is 1.42\% higher than on Hadrian, 11.23\% higher than on Eclipse, and 22.48\% higher than on ND-Twins.
 Given that the MORPH images are recognized as good quality and controlled backgrounds, this underscores the greater challenge posed by the Hadrian and Eclipse test sets, emphasizing specific factors not recognized in previous test sets.